KannanThuvakaran/AiCore-Multinational-Retail-Data-Centralisation/README.md

     - The AWS Command Line Interface (CLI) is used for interacting with Amazon S3.
 Install the AWS CLI by following the instructions [here](https://aws.amazon.com/cli/).
     -  Verify your AWS CLI installation by running `aws --version` in a new terminal.

-4. **PG4Admin and PostgreSQL:**
+4. **PGAdmin 4 and PostgreSQL:**
     - Download and install PG4Admin and PostgreSQL.
-You can download PG4Admin from [here](https://www.pgadmin.org/download/) and PostgreSQL from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
+You can download PGAdmin 4 from [here](https://www.pgadmin.org/download/) and PostgreSQL from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads)
     - Create a sales_data database in PG4Admin for later use.

 5. **VSCODE with Python and SQLTools:**